 However, in some instances, we understand that there’s a need to supersede your senior parent’s desires.
 For example, if your elderly mother is living with you but she turned the stove on in the middle of the night and caused a fire, that’s a very serious situation.

-Even if your mother doesn’t want to move into assisted living, it’s clear that you can no longer continue to care for her in your home or have her live without assistance.
+Even if your mother doesn’t want to move into assisted living, it’s clear that you can no longer continue to care for her in your home or have her live without assistance from a caregiver.

 It’s not easy to win guardianship.
 You’d have to prove your senior parent is incapable of caring for themselves and that their mental health is poor enough that sound decision-making is also impossible.

 If a judge deemed your senior parent capable of caring for and thinking for themselves, then they could choose to live how they want, even if it’s not a good idea.

 Even if you were deemed the guardian of your senior parent, the process can take months to finalize and it’s often expensive.
 In the meantime, you’d still have to contend with the current living issues with your elderly parent.